Log in links for this page

 By Mail.
 Mail your request to the Appeals Court.
 Enclose payment by check or money order using the schedule of fees below.
 If you are unsure of what the applicable fee is, please first contact the Appeals Court by email or phone to verify the fee amount.

 In Person.
-At this time during the COVID-19 pandemic, any non-essential visits to the John Adams Courthouse are strongly discouraged and due to in-person staffing limitations it is unlikely that the court will be able to fulfill document requests in person at this time.
-Please first contact the court by email or by phone to see if the Clerk's Office can assist you remotely.
-See generally Appeals Court Administrative Order 21-1
+You may come to the John Adams Courthouse in person, but it is not necessary.
+You may first contact the court by email or by phone to see if the Clerk's Office can assist you remotely.

 Form of Transmission.
 Where possible, the Appeals Court prefers to fulfill requests for copies of case records by email.
 Please note that depending on the file size of document requested it may not be possible for the court to email a particular document, or multiple emails may be necessary.
 If the court cannot email a document, ordinarily it must be mailed on a CD.
 A $4 surcharge for the mailing of the CD applies and is in addition to the cost for copies of case records.
 For more detail, see the fee schedule below.
 On a case-by-case basis, the Appeals Court may make certain larger documents available electronically through the court's ShareFile system.
 Please inquire by email or phone to see if this is possible for your request.